-Currently The JCB Academy recruits 198 students at age 14 across 4 local authorities.
-The proposal is to recruit 66 students (one third of the intake) at 13 (start of year 9) and to recruit the remaining students (132 in total) at 14 (start of year 10).
-This will increase overall student numbers by 66 taking the Academy to physical capacity.
+Currently The JCB Academy recruits 198 learners at age 14 across 4 local authorities.
+The proposal is to recruit 66 learners (one third of the intake) at 13 (start of year 9) and to recruit the remaining learners (132 in total) at 14 (start of year 10).
+This will increase overall learner numbers by 66 taking the Academy to physical capacity.

 In compliance with the requirements for such a proposal, a period of six weeks will elapse before the consultation period closes on 14th February 2017.

 In order to make your views known please write to: